Half Hour of Power

 Half Hour of Power is the debut extended play (Note: Some sources consider Half Hour of Power a studio album and other sources consider it an extended play.) by Canadian rock band Sum 41.
-It was released on June 27, 2000, on Big Rig Records, a subsidiary of Island Records (United States), and Aquarius Records (Canada).
-The cover features the band's then-drummer Steve Jocz aiming a Nerf gun up in the air and standing in front of an explosion in the background.
+It was released on June 27, 2000, on Aquarius Records (Canada), and Big Rig Records, a subsidiary of Island Records (United States).

+Background

 Though officially an EP, Half Hour of Power may also be considered the band's debut studio album.
 Most of the songs featured on the EP were included as bonus tracks on Sum 41's actual debut studio album All Killer No Filler (2001), which featured a re-recorded version of Half Hour of Powers sixth track "Summer".
 This is the second of three times that this song was featured on a Sum 41 album.
 It first appeared on their 1998 demo tape.
-The group originally planned to include different versions of the song on each of their albums as a joke, but scrapped the idea after All Killer No Filler, as they felt that it would annoy their fanbase.

 Music

-Critics have categorized Half Hour of Power as pop punk and skate punk.
+Critics have categorized Half Hour of Power as pop-punk and skate punk.
 The songs "Grab the Devil by the Horns and Fuck Him Up the Ass" and "Ride the Chariot to the Devil", are heavy metal songs, similar to Iron Maiden.
 Although "Another Time Around" was described as punk rock, the song's intro was described as "dirge-metal".
-The song "Second Chance for Max Headroom" sounds like the band NOFX and has a ska section.
-The song "Dave's Possessed Hair/It's What We're All About" is known for having a part with elements of hip hop music.
-Elements of hardcore punk are also featured on the EP.
-The track "T.H.T." is oi!.
+The song "Second Chance for Max Headroom" bears similarities to American punk rock band NOFX and contains a ska section.
+The song "Dave's Possessed Hair/It's What We're All About" is known for containing a part with elements of hip-hop.